How to cancel your life insurance policy

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-The quickest way to cancel your life insurance policy is to contact your insurance provider.
-For term life insurance policies, you can also stop making payments and the coverage will lapse.
-For permanent life insurance policies, it’s best to speak with your insurer or a licensed agent about surrender options, since you could face cancellation fees.
+You can cancel your life insurance policy by contacting your insurance provider.
+For term life insurance policies, you can also simply stop making payments and the coverage will lapse.
+When you cancel a permanent policy, you’ll be able to collect any cash value that’s accumulated, but you may also have to pay surrender fees, so it’s best to speak with your insurer or a licensed agent about the cancellation process.

 In some cases, if you find you no longer have a need for coverage — like dependents or debts — it might make sense for you to cancel your policy.
 If your main reason for canceling coverage is affordability, there are ways to lower your premiums without losing your insurance protection.
 You can speak with a Policygenius expert to find the best option for your circumstances.